JamoDevOne/LowesPriceChecker2020/README.md

 ## Instructions

-1. Open the Tampermonkey extension in your browser and select the price check script.
+1. Go to the Lowe's website and choose the product you want to compare prices with, then open the Tampermonkey extension in your browser and select the price check script.

     ![](instructions/step1.png)